Top 7 First Time Car Lease Tips

 Although fuelling your lease car throughout your agreement is fairly self-explanatory in order to properly use the vehicle, what isn’t so obvious is what happens once it comes to handing the vehicle back.

 Most leasing providers advise that you have enough in the tank to last 50 miles, which will be similar to the amount you are given with the car when it’s first delivered to you.

 To get a definitive answer, it’s worth checking with your provider about how much fuel they expect the car to have when they pick it up.
 Most of the time they will have a trailer to transport the vehicle back.
-However, as lease cars are put through dealers on other forms of finance, such as PCP, or listed for sale as used vehicles, they need to be sufficiently fuelled for this.
+However, as used lease cars are sold through dealers on other forms of finance, such as PCP, or listed for sale as used vehicles, they need to be sufficiently fuelled for this.

 Want to find out more about car finance and leasing?
 Then check out our guides page for everything you need to know.